velvia/links/data_eng.md

 Overall what the graph world really needs is, instead of sticking everything into a giant GDBMS system, partitioning and federation, and composability -- think of it as a giant graph composed of subgraphs and even other DBMSes, Parquet files, data lakes/warehouses.

+* [Quine.io](https://quine.io) is a streaming graph database, open source project of the year 2022!
 * [YearOfTheGraph](https://yearofthegraph.xyz) - great resources site / newsletter about graph processing, graph ML, graph DBs, etc.
 * [Graph Thinking](https://medium.com/knowledge-technologies/graph-thinking-5e9c85134ab0) - Paco's overview of how AI and learning systems interact with graphs and why graph thinking is key to the future of AI.